-Windows: One of the most prominent causes of window drafts is seal failure.
+One of the most prominent causes of window drafts is seal failure.
 When this happens, the gas insulating your window has escaped.
 The end result is a need for window replacement because the energy efficient capabilities are no longer in place.
 Another reason windows can feel drafty is because the window installer placed a window with a gap between the frame and rough opening.
-Cracked caulk can also allow for air infiltration.
-It’s wise to work with an experienced contractor to diagnose the issue and determine if window replacement is necessary.
+Cracked caulk can also allow for air infiltration, leading to drafts in the house.
+It’s wise to work with an experienced contractor to diagnose the issue and determine if a new window installation is necessary.

 Here’s How Builder Grade Windows Can Prove Problematic:

-Floors: Many times, homeowners complain of cold basement flooring.
-The probable cause is lack of insulation or wet insulation underneath the flooring.
-To circumvent this issue, the utilization of spray foam insulation can be used.
+Many times, homeowners complain of cold basement flooring.
+The probable cause is lack of insulation or wet insulation underneath the layers of your flooring system.
+To circumvent drafty floors, the utilization of spray foam insulation can be used.
 When applied to floor boards and rim joists, spray foam insulation acts as a vapor retarder.
 When compared to other types of insulation, spray has the best ability to halt air flow from transferring from your crawlspace to your floors.
-It is the most proficient barrier to stop air leaks from permeating into your home, while standardizing temperature and energy efficiency.
+It is the most proficient barrier to stop drafts in the home and air leads from permeating, while standardizing temperature and energy efficiency.

-Attic: It’s important to note that insulation code is the minimum standard needed to comply.
-It’s vital that roof penetrations such as attic fans and can lights are properly sealed off in order to prevent air infiltration.
+It’s important to note that insulation code is the minimum standard needed to comply.
+It’s vital that roof penetrations such as attic fans and can lights be properly sealed off in order to prevent air infiltration.
+A common area prove to air leaks are drafts from attic doors.
 Having a heat map analysis of your home will allow an experienced contractor to understand where your home is losing energy.
-From there, they can provide a custom solution that addresses all areas of concern.
+From there, they can provide a custom solution that addresses drafts in the attic and all areas of concern.

-Electrical Outlets: Without proper insulation around electrical outlets, drafts can penetrate.
+Without proper insulation around electrical outlets, drafts can penetrate.
 While it may seem like not much air, it can be substantial enough to raise your home’s utility bill by a noticeable amount.
-This issue can be corrected with the addition of spray foam insulation.
+Drafts coming from outlets can be corrected with the addition of spray foam insulation.